autocrypt/memoryhole/specs/draft-memoryhole.md

 ===========

 header line
-: a single header field, like "Subject:
+: a single header field, like "Subject: encrypting mail headers"

 header block
 : a collection of header lines associated with an e-mail message

-embedded header
+embedded header block
 : the text/rfc822-header MIME subpart located as the first immediate child of an encrypted or signed e-mail message

+embedded header line
+: a header line within an embedded header block

-external header
+external header block
-: the block of headers located outside the body of an e-mail message
+: the set of header lines located outside the body of an e-mail message

+external header line
+: a header line within an external header block

 Message Structure
 =================